Nayakas of Keladi: Nayaka clan

 Queen Virammaji (1757–1763) was defeated by Hyder Ali who merged the Keladi kingdom with the Kingdom of Mysore.
 The queen was captured by Hyder Ali and was kept in confinement along with her son in the fort of Madugiri.
-They were however rescued in 1767 when Madhavrao I of the Maratha Empire defeated Hyder Ali in the battle of Madugiri.
+They were however rescued in 1767 when Peshwa Madhavrao I defeated Hyder Ali in the battle of Madugiri.
 Later, they were sent to Pune the capital of the Maratha Empire for protection.
+The current successor of the clan are living in Bangalore named Chaitra Arasar and Vasanth Kumar Arasar.

 Decline and end

 For more than two hundred years the kingdom controlled the coastal and malnad regions of present-day Karnataka and fostered a rich tradition of trade with the English, the Portuguese, and the Dutch.
 However, in the period of gloom brought about by the fall of the great Hindu empire, the Vijayanagar empire, constant wars—campaigns against local chieftains and the Mysore Kingdom and the harassment of the Marathas finally drained the treasury and resulted in the end of the kingdom.